Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 ### The marketing manager at Cloud Kicks plans to bring in corporate phone numbers for its accounts into `Data Cloud`.
 They plan to use a custom field with data set to Phone to store these phone numbers.
 Which statement is true when ingesting phone numbers?

-- [x] Text value can be accepted for ingestion into = phone data type field.
+- [x] Text value can be accepted for ingestion into a phone data type field.
 - [ ] `Data Cloud` validates the format of the phone number at the time of Ingestion.
 - [ ] The phone number field car only accept 10-digit values.
 - [ ] The phone number field should be used as a primary key.